max-pub/EpiSeq/README.md

 ## 2. Source Filter
 The following filters can be applied to the source - data

-**from:** all typing and location data **before** that date will be removed
+- **from:** all typing and location data **before** that date will be removed

-**till:** all typing and location data **after** that date will be removed
+- **till:** all typing and location data **after** that date will be removed

-**rows:** filter out rows that have less than a given percentage of correctly decoded alleles. in the typing-data-example above (1.1), "sequence 3" has only 50% correctly decoded alleles,  it would be filtered out by a "row = 51%" setting or above.
+- **rows:** filter out rows that have less than a given percentage of correctly decoded alleles. in the typing-data-example above ([Part 1.1](#part-1-1)), "sequence 3" has only 50% correctly decoded alleles,  it would be filtered out by a "row = 51%" setting or above.

-**columns:** filter out columns that have less than a given percentage of correctly decoded alleles. in the typing-data-example above (1.1), "allele 2" as only 33% correctly decoded values, "column = 34%" would remove that column from further processing
+- **columns:** filter out columns that have less than a given percentage of correctly decoded alleles. in the typing-data-example above ([Part 1.1](#part-1-1)), "allele 2" as only 33% correctly decoded values, "column = 34%" would remove that column from further processing

-**rooms:** location records without room-data will be removed
+- **rooms:** location records without room-data will be removed

-**wards:** location records without ward-data will be removed
+- **wards:** location records without ward-data will be removed

-**open-ends:** location records without **till**-date will be removed
+- **open-ends:** location records without **till**-date will be removed

-**pseudonymize:** location-IDs, sequence-IDs, patient-IDs and room,ward,clinic-names will be replaced with random strings
+- **pseudonymize:** location-IDs, sequence-IDs, patient-IDs and room,ward,clinic-names will be replaced with random strings

 ## 3. Calculate Typing Distance Matrix
 All pairs of typing data will be compared to each other for number of different alleles and the result will be stored in a distance-matrix of size n * (n-1) / 2.
 A sample-date-distance distance matrix of the same size is also calculated to allow for filtering in a later step (5.)

-**null:** or "undeciphered" values can be made to count or discarded.
+- **null:** or "undeciphered" values can be made to count or discarded.
 if "null"-values are set to "count", sequence 2 and 3 in the example above (1.1) will result in a distance of 2.
 if "null-values are set to *not* "count", sequence 2 and 3 in the example above (1.1) will result in a distance of 0.